fengjixuchui/Injector-full/README.md

 # Injector-full

-# im selling this source code + with other stuff
+# im selling this source code + with eac + be emulator
 - add my discord if interested: skeng#9524
 - the reasoning for selling is due to me not having enough time to spend on stuff anymore and would be nice to give it on for other developers trying to learn about this stuff.

-# undetected as of 28/05/2022
+# undetected

 # works on AMD + Intel Cpus
 - can only inject into x64 process